elijahmurray/open-print/docs/fitness.md

 ---
-id: diet
+id: fitness
-title: Diet
+title: Fitness
-sidebar_position: 2
+sidebar_position: 3
 ---

 A deep dive into the various metrics and measurements that Bryan Johnson tracks.